 Experienced staff are available to provide training and workshops on various topics regarding diversity and multiculturalism.
 Introductory and advanced sessions can be designed specifically for both small and large groups depending on the group's size, time constraints, and the prior experience that participants have had in discussing issues of diversity and multiculturalism.
 For more information call (508) 767-7100.

-Led by a President who was the first in his family to earn a college degree, Assumption University helps first-generation students thrive.
+Led by a President who was the first in his family to earn a university degree, Assumption University helps first-generation students thrive.
 A talented faculty, led by a first-year Dean, work with students from New Student Orientation through Commencement to create your academic success story.
 A dedicated financial advisor will ensure that you find the resources you need to complete your degree at Assumption.
-Our Career and Internship Center will guide you toward a fulfilling career after graduation.
+Our Career Development and Internship Center will guide you toward a fulfilling career after graduation.
 A robust alumni network, and the many close friends you make here will ensure that you remain a member of our close-knit community throughout your life.

-We invite you to learn more about the special contribution you can make to our community, and the commitment that we have made to students who may be the first members of their family to attend college.
+We invite you to learn more about the special contribution you can make to our community, and the commitment that we have made to students who may be the first members of their family to attend university.
 We want you to find your home here on campus, and we look forward to sharing the Assumption University experience with you.